sambittarai/Properties-of-MRI-k-space-and-parallel-imaging-/README.md

 **Inference**
 * We know that, each point in the k-space contains part of the information for the complete image.
 A point in the k-space does not corresponds to a specific point in the image space.
-*So by removing the top half of the k-space we are basically throwing away 50% of the information.
+* So by removing the top half of the k-space we are basically throwing away 50% of the information.
 And since we are removing an entire half, we are actually removing some of the low frequency components as well as some of the high frequency components.
+* Hence the overall spatial resolution as well as the SNR of the image decreases.